personnummer/java/README.md

 ## Installation

-Add the github repository as a Maven or Gradle repository:
+Add the package to your maven or gradle configuration.
+If you prefer to use the package from github rather than maven-central, add the repository as well.

 ```xml
 <dependency>